Terry-Ding/Cursor-Victoria-Hackathon/README.md

 # Travel Planner - Java Graph Algorithm 🗺️

-A Java-based travel route planner using graph algorithms and greedy optimization for the Victoria Hackathon!
+A Java-based travel route planner using **Dijkstra's Algorithm** for the Victoria Hackathon!

 ## Overview